 On Purim All the Gates Open — The Daily Chizuk of Rabbi Eliezer Berland shlit"a

-Tuesday, 12 Adar II 5782 — these are his holy words:
+Tuesday, 12 Adar II 5782 - These are his holy words:

-...And then Hashem was appeased, because everyone became Jewish—everyone became Jewish.
-Once they hanged Haman, they already knew it was the end, but sadly it wasn’t the end; it took 70 days.
+...
+And then Hashem healed, because everyone is becoming Jewish - everyone is becoming Jewish.
+Since they hung Haman, they already knew it was the end, but unfortunately it was not the end; it took 70 days.

 Subscribe to Our Newsletter